How to jump start a car

 If jump-starting your car becomes a regular occurrence, even after short spells of the car sitting stationary, then it probably needs a new battery.
 A local garage should be able to test your car battery and recommend whether it needs replacing.
 If a new or proven battery is draining too quickly, it could be because of a fault with the car’s electrical system, which would need to be diagnosed by a garage.
 Read our guide to testing a car battery here.

 What are jump leads?

-A set of jump leads is all the equipment you need to jump start a car.
+Besides another car, a set of jump leads is all the equipment you need to jump start a car.
 They’re fairly cheap from supermarkets or parts shops, and are essentially a pair of cables with large crocodile clips at each end.
 The cables are quite thick to handle the high currents that car batteries supply.

 The cables and the crocodile-clip handles are covered in plastic or rubber to avoid giving you an electric shock.
 The only exposed metal you should see are the teeth of the clips that spring shut tightly to ensure a solid grip on the battery terminals.

 Jump leads are supplied in pairs.
 One lead is red with a ‘+’ symbol and should only ever be connected to the positive terminals of the batteries.
 The black lead has a ‘–‘ symbol and should only ever be connected to the negative battery terminal or the earthing point.